 Miriam O’Brien, who has performed at the Globe Theatre, and Claire Cartwright, who has made a name for herself in the West End, will take on the main roles of Lizzy and Olivia.
 Actress Jazmine Wilkinson will also appear in the short film.
 Meanwhile, Fadli has most-recently worked as an assistant editor for the Noel Clarke-penned ’10×10′, starring Kelly Reilly and Luke Evans.

-The IndieGoGo campaign for the short film is currently a third of the way towards reaching its goal of £2,500 and is seeking contributions from anyone who feels the film would be worth their investment.
+The IndieGoGo campaign for the short film is currently a third of the way towards reaching its goal and is seeking contributions from anyone who feels the film would be worth their investment.
 The just-released trailer for ‘the Date’ shows the impressive cast in action alongside promises that the film will feature no deaths, cheating or unhappy endings – consider us sold!